Dynamical systems on some elliptic modular surfaces via operators on line arrangements: Introduction

 A labeled line arrangement $\cC=(\ell_{1},\dots,\ell_{k})$ is a line arrangement for which one fixes the order of the lines.
 The configuration of a labeled line arrangement $\cC$ is described by its associated \emph{matroid} $M=M(\cC)$.
 Conversely, given a matroid $M$ (a combinatorial object), one can look at line arrangements $\cC$ for which $M(\cC)=M$.
 When such a $\cC$ exists, one says that $\cC$ is a realization of $M$.
 Let us denote by $\cR=\cR(M)$ the moduli space of realizations of $M$: a point of $\cR$ is the orbit under the action of the projective general linear group $\text{PGL}_{3}$ of a realization of $M$.
 The space of all realizations of $M$ is denoted by $\kU=\kU(M)$ and there is a natural quotient map $\kU\to\cR$.

 In \cite{KR}, we constructed a realizable matroid $M_{n}$ for any $n\geq7$ that is based on the regular $n$-gon.
-Interestingly, there exists an operator $\L$ among the ones we described above (for example if $n=2k+1$ is odd, then $\L=\L_{\{2\},\{k\}}$) which acts non-trivially on the realization space of $M_n$.
-Thus if $\cC$ is a realization of $M_{n},$ then $\L(\cC)$ is also a realization of $M_{n}$.
+Interestingly, there exists an operator $\L$ among the ones we described above (for example if $n=2k+1$ is odd, then $\L=\L_{\{2\},\{k\}}$) which acts non-trivially on $\kU(M_n)$: if $\cC$ is a (generic) realization of $M_{n},$ then $\L(\cC)$ is also a realization of $M_{n}$.
 We obtain in that way a dominant self-rational map $\l$ on the realization space $\cR_{n}=\cR(M_{n})$.

 The main result of \cite{KR} establishes that the realization space $\cR_{n}$ is an open dense sub-scheme of the \emph{elliptic modular surface} $\Xi_{1}(n)$, a well-studied surface, see e.g. Shioda's paper~\cite{Shioda}.
 Recall that this surface $\Xi_{1}(n)$ parametrizes (up to isomorphisms) triples $(E,t,p)$ of an elliptic curve and points $t,p$ on $E$ such that $t$ has order $n$.
 The modular curve $X_{1}(n)$ parametrizes (up to isomorphisms) pairs $(E,t)$, where $E,t$ are as above.
 The map $(E,t,p)\to(E,t)$ defines an elliptic fibration on $\Xi_{1}(n)$, with fiber over the point $(E,t)$ isomorphic to $E$.
 For any integer $m$, there is a natural multiplication by $m$ rational map of the elliptic surface $\Xi_{1}(n)$.
 We obtain in \cite{KR} that, through the identification of $\cR_{n}$ as an open subscheme of $\Xi_{1}(n)$, the rational self map $\l$ induced by $\L$ is the multiplication by $-2$ map acting on $\Xi_{1}(n)$, in particular $\l$ has degree $4$.